 - Preclinical trials and resistance

 Take advantage of this fantastic opportunity for students!
 Register an academic at the earlybird rate and bring a student for only €820.
 Unfortunately, Postdocs are not eligible.
-Both registration packages include; accommodation for the 30, 31 October and 01 November 2020 (on a shared basis for students) and a food and beverage package for the conference period.
+Both registration packages include; accommodation for the 03, 04, 05 November 2021 (on a shared basis for students) and a food and beverage package for the conference period.
 Once registered, please contact Chloe Trundle to obtain a special registration link for your student.

 Confirmed Keynote Speakers

 Ronald DePinho (MD Anderson Cancer Center)

 Pier Paolo Pandolfi (Beth Israel Deaconess Medical Center)